DylBrad/multistep-booking-wizard/README.md

 ```

-** Run Project**: Once the dependencies are installed, you can run the project
+**Run Project**: Once the dependencies are installed, you can run the project

 ```shell
 npm run dev

 ```

+## Details

+**Components**:

+- Resueable components were utilised to minimize unnecessary code with inputs that were used in multiple places, such as input and select elements.
+- Refactoring is recommended to convert less utilized elements such as checkboxes into components.